hardisgroupcom/sfdx-hardis/docs/salesforce-monitoring-unused-apex-classes.md

 ## Detect unused Apex Classes

-List all async Apex classes (Batch,Queuable,Schedulable) that has not been called for more than 365 days.
+List all async Apex classes (Batch,Queueable,Schedulable) that has not been called for more than 365 days.

-The result class list probably can be removed from the project, and that will improve your test classes peformances :)
+The result class list probably can be removed from the project, and that will improve your test classes performances :)

 The command uses queries on AsyncApexJob and CronTrigger technical tables to build the result.